totallyrad1/totallyrad1/README.md

 # About Me

-Hello there! 👋 I'm Asaad Naji, an 18-year-old coding enthusiast on a journey to explore the vast world of technology.
-Currently, I'm immersed in the exciting realm of programming, and my passion for coding knows no bounds.
+Hello there! 👋 I'm Asaad Naji, an 18-year-old , i study at 1337 khouribga.

 # My 42 cursus progression